liamoconnor87/go_get_it/README.md

 # go_get_it
 sql lite query framework

-super basic, but does a lot fo the work i cant be arsed at the beginning of projects
+super basic, but it does help